Church of St John Maddermarket, Norwich, Norfolk

 Take a short self guided tour around some of the key features of the church using our walk around guide

-Come in to discover our explorer cart, full of family friendly art and craft activities and available every day we are open
+Come in to discover our explorer bags and our family friendly art and craft activities and available every day we are open

 Find Your Voice!
 Climb up into our pulpit and read aloud from our selection quotes, or why not bring along your own favorite book or poem?